Abhishek08/Docker/DockerSecrets.md

 In Docker 1.13 and higher, you can use Docker secrets to centrally manage this data and securely transmit it to only those containers that need access to it.

+Docker Secrets is only available in the Swarm mode, so standalone containers can not use this feature.

 A given secret is only accessible to those services which have been granted explicit access to it, and only while those service tasks are running.